Linh-Tran-0312/Belle-Ecommerce/README.md

 # Features!

 ##### Browsing
-  - Blog page: search blogs by titles and topics, read blog content, leave comments on blogs (incomlete)
+  - Blog: search for blog posts by titles and topics, view and comment (incomplete) on blog content.
-  - Product page: browse products by their categories, brands and price ranges, leave comments on products (incomplete), review products after purchase.
+  - Product: allow customers to browse products by their name, category, brand and price range, comments on products (incomplete), review products after purchase.
-  - Cart functinality: enable users to add, update quantity and delete items from cart, check out and place order.
+  - Shopping cart feature: enable users to add, update quantity and delete items from cart, check out and place order.
 ##### Administration (admin role and editor role)
-- Blog (editor role): create, update and delete blog categories and blogs.
+- Blog (editor role): create, update and delete blog topics and blog posts.
 - Product (editor role): create, update and delete product, product properties (category, brand, size, color) and product variants.
-- User (admin role): create, update user profiles and search users by their info (name, email, phone, address).
+- User (admin role): create, update user profiles and search for users by their info (name, email, phone, address).
-- Order (admin role): search orders by customers' name, phone, address, order ID, order status,...
+- Order (admin role): search orders by customers' name, phone, address, order ID, order status,... and update order status.
-- Report (admin role): present the overview of current month (number of new users, new orders and sales), release (daily, monthly) sales and order statistic and list of top-selling products.
+- Report (admin role): present the overview of current month (number of new users, new orders and sales), release (daily, monthly) sales and order statistics and list of top-selling products.

 # Technology

 #### Backend
-- Postgres - database
+- Postgres - SQL database for storing data
 - TypeORM - ORM used to create and query data from database
  - Express - build web server (used with Typescript)
  - TSOA - build OpenAPI-compliant REST APIs using TypeScript and Node
  - JsonWebToken - generate and verify access token and refress token
- - Morgan and Winston - info and error logging during both development and production environment
+ - Morgan and Winston - info and error logging for both development and production environment

 #### Frontend
 - React and Material UI (v4) - building user interface